InterIIT-Sports/Scoreboard-Frontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and pushed to InterIIT-Sports Organization
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and pushed to _InterIIT-Sports Organization_

+## Features

+- Home Page allowing viewers to see the Live Events Scores, Upcoming Events List, and also the Recent Updates about the games which have ended.
+- Admin Pages (protected) that allows admins to add volunteers, teams and events through the Schedule Table.
+The Live Scores can be sent to the server from here.
+Also has a Logs page.

 ## Available Scripts